Checkmarx/kics/docs/platforms.md

 However, in practice, the **whitelist** has limitations:

 - Some valid files may only match **one regex**, while others require multiple matches to be confidently classified, even though they’re all valid.
-- This creates inconsistency since there's no clear threshold for "enough" matching and tightening the rules risks missing valid files.
+- This creates inconsistency since there's no clear threshold for "enough" matching, and tightening the rules risks missing valid files.
 - Refactoring the analyzer to support a precise, rule-based whitelist would require significant design and effort.

 Because of this, a **blacklist** was introduced as a practical and efficient complement to the existing whitelist.
 It allows KICS to explicitly **exclude known unsupported file types** early in the scanning process without triggering false positives or loading unnecessary queries.